 ● Emotional or physical stress

-● Certain medications, i.e., thyroid, gout, blood pressure
+● Certain medications, i.e., thyroid, gout, and/or blood pressure medications

 ● Hormonal changes due to pregnancy or birth control pills